 • GREEN – Sewer

-Other colors of flags or paint you may see at a dig site include white, which shows the extent of the excavation area and is used in pre-marking prior to making a locate request, or pink which indicates
+Other colors of flags or marks at a dig site may include white, which shows the extent of the proposed excavation area and is used in pre-marking prior to making a locate request, or pink which indicates a temporary survey.

-Once the marks are placed, it is the responsibility of the excavator to maintain those marks.
+Once the facility owners’ or operators’ marks are placed, it is the responsibility of the excavator to maintain those marks.

-Members’ locate staff are marking the approximate location of the underground utility facilities.
-“Approximate location” is a strip of land 17 at least 3 feet wide, but not wider than the width of the underground utility facility plus 1.5 feet on either side of the facility based upon the markings made by the owner or operator of the facility.
+Members’ locate staff (not JULIE personnel) mark the approximate location of the underground utility facilities.
+“Approximate location” is a strip of land at least 3 feet wide, but not wider than the width of the underground utility facility plus 1.5 feet on either side of the facility based upon the markings made by the owner or operator of the facility.
 To verify the location of the underground utility facility, employ hand or vacuum excavation methods to the depth of your proposed excavation and visually inspect the excavation while in progress until clear of the existing marked facility.

 Cleared